 Review: Flycraft Guide 3 Person Raft

-Five states, fishing for multiple fish species, and floating everything from freestone mountain streams to warm water rivers that flowed through farmland, my Flycraft Guide 3 Person Raft has had an adventurous first three months.
+Six states, fishing for multiple fish species, guiding, and floating everything from freestone mountain streams to warm water rivers that flowed through farmland, my Flycraft Guide 3 Person Raft has had an adventurous three years.
 For a fishing raft I could not have asked for anything to fit the bill better.
 Below I will describe things I love about the raft, some lessons learned, and additions/modifications I plan on making to the boat.

 First of all, what is Flycraft and the 3 Person Guide Raft?
 Flycraft is a Salt Lake-based raft company that specializes in building inflatable fishing rafts and stand up paddle boards.
 Their 3 Person Guide Raft is the newest addition to their raft line up and was released back in July 2020.
 This person raft is their largest boat with a length of 14', a width of 56", and an overall weight of 145lbs.
 Without diving too much into the specs (which are available on their site) I will just jump right into my review and thoughts on the raft.